GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Experiments

-As shown in Table \ref{tab:retrieval}, \ourmethod achieves the best performance on both the SciFact and FiQA retrieval tasks.
-When comparing \ourmethod with E5-Mistral, the backbone of our model and the best-performing baseline, we observe a clear improvement on both datasets.
-This performance boost highlights the effectiveness of incorporating graph-based contextual information into the retrieval process.

-A closer examination of the baselines that integrate language models with knowledge graphs (LM + KG), such as QA-GNN and GreaseLM, reveals interesting trends.
-Both models use RoBERTa-Large to initialize node embeddings.
+As shown in Table \ref{tab:retrieval}, \ourmethod achieves the best performance on both datasets.
+A closer examination of the LM + KG baselines reveals interesting trends.
+Both models use RoBERTa-Large in their architectures.
 From the results, GreaseLM outperforms the RoBERTa-Large model by a margin of 5.6\% on SciFact and 8.9\% on FiQA, which aligns with our earlier findings that graph context can be useful for enhancing retrieval performance.
 However, QA-GNN shows a performance degradation compared to RoBERTa-Large, particularly on FiQA (19.5 vs. 20.4).
 The reason for this drop may be attributed to QA-GNN’s use of a simple MLP for combining the graph and text embeddings.
 This weaker integration mechanism is likely insufficient for fully leveraging the graph context, resulting in suboptimal performance.
 In contrast, GreaseLM employs a shallow transformer, which offers better capacity for fusing multimodal information, leading to moderate gains.

-Our method, \ourmethod, demonstrates its superiority by using a powerful LLM backbone to combine the graph and text representations, which is reflected in the substantial performance improvements on both datasets.
-This highlights the advantage of using a more expressive model to combine graph and textual information.